Volunteers for Assisted Migration & Rewilding

 of Torreya taxifolia

 Torreya taxifolia, America's most endangered conifer tree, is on the brink of extinction in its "native range" in the Florida panhandle.
-As explained in the Rewilding section of this website, some Torreya Guardians have concluded that T. tax would be native to northern Florida only in the peak cold times of a glacial advance, such as occurred some 15 to 20 thousand years ago.
+Paleoecological evidence suggests that T. tax would be native to northern Florida only in the peak cold times of a glacial advance, such as occurred some 15 to 20 thousand years ago.
 Since then, as interglacial warming has occurred, native range for T. tax should have been moving north, well beyond the "pocket refuge" of Florida's Apalachicola River Bluffs and northward into the southern Appalachians and Cumberland Plateau.

-Because T. tax specimens that were planted 60 years ago at the Biltmore Gardens in Asheville NC are thriving (and continue to produce, on their own, healthy recruitments), it can be argued that the southern Appalachians should be the destination for assisted migration of T. tax.
-This argument for action is based entirely on a strong biodiversity ethic: plant T. tax where it will thrive.
+Because T. tax specimens that were planted on private estates in western North Carolina 90 years ago are thriving (and continue to produce, on their own, healthy recruitments), it can be argued that the southern Appalachians should be the destination for assisted migration of T. tax in today's climate.
+This argument for action is based on a strong biodiversity ethic: plant T. tax where it will thrive.

 • FOR assisted migration, by Connie Barlow & Paul Martin